As little as 12 months

 Study and analysis of curriculum sources and models for the purpose of critiquing and creating appropriate curriculums.

 Application of theory and developmentally appropriate practices in an early childhood education setting.
-Includes development and implementation of a personal research project within the early childhood setting.
+Includes development, implementation of a personal research project within the early childhood setting.

-Practicum experience is developed to meet the student’s professional interests and goals within a community-based early childhood education setting.
-Development and implementation of a personal research project required.
-Prerequisites: Instructor and advisor approval.
+Practicum in Early Childhood Education II Practicum experience is developed to meet the student's professional interests and goals within a community-based early childhood education setting.
+Development and implementation of an action research project required as program capstone.